TaiZDTaiwan/Swart/README.md

 - To monetize artist's performance for them having a new solution to earn a living with their passion.
 - Artists grading to maintain a quality of service and advice users correctly.

-## Installation
+## Prerequis

-Use Swift Package Manager to install the following dependencies:
-- ActivityIndicatorView
-- SDWebImageSwiftUI
+- Last version of Xcode
-- Firebase
+- Swift 5.6
+- SwiftLint (mettre le repo github

 ## Contributing